predictiple/VelociraptorCompetition/README.md

 This artifact is a simple one that just uploads the files identified by the previous steps as containing relevant information.

-In other words, what we have accomplished is the preservation of evidence based on the actual evidence contained within the files themselves.
+In other words, what we have accomplished is **the preservation of evidence based on the actual evidence contained within the files themselves**.
 This is a better approach than just uploading everything and _then_ checking to see what the files contain.

 ***